2026 Collaborators

 • Bex Lipps

-Bex Lipps (they/them/she) is a queer & nonbinary artist, song carrier, facilitator, performer, and mental health therapist.
-A firm believer in the power of art, music, and creativity to foster individual and collective healing, they bring their electric energy and love of authentic, embodied expression to community singing and their own musical artistry.
-Guided by the wisdom of movements for liberation, Bex delights in holding spaces that honor the vulnerability of our human experience with a reverence for ritual and a healthy dose of humor & playfulness.
+Bex Lipps (they/them) is a queer & nonbinary artist, song carrier, facilitator, performer, and mental health therapist.
+A firm believer in the power of art, music, and creativity to foster individual and collective healing, they bring an electric energy and love of embodied expression to community singing and their own musical artistry.
+Bex is guided by the wisdom of movements for collective liberation and delights in holding spaces that honor the vulnerability and richness of the human experience with reverence and levity.

 • Binah Joy

-Binah is a co-founder of Cascadia Song Rise (along with Kavana Bressen in 2023) and serves as co-creatrix on the 2025 Council.
+Binah is a co-founder of Cascadia Song Rise and serves as co-creatrix on the 2026 Council.
 When she’s not busy taking care of busyness such as logisticating and anticipating needs and problems in her organizing, she can be found in the community garden, tending the goats and sheep, making cheese, taking walks and working towards building community resilience in the face of collapse.

 • Daniel Nelson

-Daniel's childhood life was formed in deep relationship with the wild jungles and ocean on the island of Borneo, learning the language and songs and teachings of that land and those waters.
-That love continues now with life on the island of Kaua'i, learning the language and songs and teachings of this land and these waters.
+Daniel's childhood life was formed in deep relationship with the wild jungles and ocean on the island of Borneo, learning the language, songs and teachings of that land and those waters.
+That love continues now with life on the island of Kaua'i, learning the language, songs and teachings of these lands and waters.
+Daniel leads a choir on Kaua'i called Sacred Earth, and loves community gathering together to Sing!
 We honor the Earth as Holy, singing together with all Beings.
-Daniel leads a choir on Kaua'i called Sacred Earth, and is in love with community gathering together to Sing.

 • Grisha Stewart